Writing Expectations in 1st Grade: ALL writing should include:

 Click here: K-2 Six-Traits Writing Scoring Rubric

 3 times a year Marion County assesses K - 5 students on their writing skills.
 Students are given a text to read.
 Teacher reads the text out loud.
 Then students are given a prompt (topic).
 Students are then timed 30 minutes to plan, write and revise (edit) their writing.
-This writing is scored by Ms. Anderson and 1 other MSA First grade teacher.
-Teachers are to use the Marion County Public Schools K-2 Six-Traits Wriitng Scoring Rubric.
-The rubric consists of a score of 0 being the lowest (50% U) to 5 being the highest (100% E).
-The percentage score is entered as a grade in LA under Communication.
+This writing is scored by elementary writing specialists from the program Write Score.
+I will use their recommendations to help your child further their Writing skills.

 Students are scored based on how well they organized (clear and full beginning, middle and conclusion) their writing, the amount of details and text information mentioned in their writing, as well as grade appropriate capitalization, punctuation and spelling.
 Take a look at the Writing links under the Writing tab for specific information.